Floquet engineering of topological phase transitions in quantum spin Hall $\alpha$-$T_{3}$ system: Model And Formalism

 are the Fourier components of $\mathcal{\hat{H}}^{\sigma}(\bm{k}, t)$.
 In the off-resonant limit $(A_{0}^{2}/\omega \ll 1)$ \cite{Wang_2014}, the optically dressed system is described by the following effective static Floquet Hamiltonian \cite{PhysRevB.91.125105}:

 Figure \ref{fig:fig3.pdf} depicts the bulk band structures of the optically dressed quantum spin Hall $\alpha$-$T_{3}$ system obtained by numerically solving the eigenvalue problem of Eq. (\ref{effective static Floquet Hamiltonian}) truncated to various orders ($n = 0$, $1$ and $2$).
 It can be observed that the bulk band structure converges at $n = 1$.
 This shows the first-order $(n = 1)$ truncation of the commutator in Eq. (\ref{effective static Floquet Hamiltonian}) is sufficiently accurate in the off-resonant limit and the higher-order $(n > 1)$ terms can be neglected \cite{PhysRevB.109.085148, Wang_2014}.
 In other words, the light-matter interaction can be effectively described by a single virtual photon absorption-emission process \cite{PhysRevB.84.235108, Fu_2022, FU20173499}.
+Generally, Floquet-driven systems are studied via methods such as the Floquet propagator and Kubo formula \cite{PhysRevLett.109.010601, PhysRevB.97.035422}.
+Nevertheless, the quasi-static method chosen here is valid in the high-frequency limit.
 After some calculations, we obtain, to leading order,

 where the first term, $\mathcal{\hat{H}}^{\sigma}_{0}(\bm{k})$ is given as

 with

 and